 Lincoln is another excellent option for day trips from Leicester.
 Leicester to Lincoln Central is 1h 30m by train, dropping you off at an easy starting point for discovering Lincoln's many charms.
 Start with the incredible 11th-century castle and the 12th-century cathedral at the heart of Lincoln's old town centre.

 Next, explore the labyrinth of medieval cobblestone streets leading out towards the ancient city walls - including Newport Arch, a remnant of the original Roman settlement.
 It doesn't stop there, with Tudor townhouses and old-world pubs lining the narrow lanes climbing Lincoln Cliff.

 If you want to go all-in on Roman history, Chester is an excellent target.
 Under an hour and a half from Leicester, Chester is home to a Roman amphitheatre and well-preserved city walls from its days as a 1st-century Roman fortress.
 You’ll find Roman tombstones at the Grosvenor Museum and numerous ancient structures made of local red sandstone.

-Chester also has an elegant covered arcade and Tudor-style half-timber houses huddled in its old town.
+Chester also has an elegant covered arcade, and Tudor-style half-timber houses huddled in its old town.
 That's not to mention the grand 18th-century Eastgate entrance and its elaborate Victorian clock.
 You can also take a boat tour on the River Dee and navigate canals built under the city walls.

 So there you have our picks for the 10 best day trips from Leicester.
 Travelling by train helps make these trips easy and stress-free.
-And as you can see, there's a lot waiting to be explored.
+And as you can see, a lot is waiting to be explored.